Marattttt/dotfiles/README.md

 ## Overview

-This config is in use for Fedora linux 39 + Hyprland + Kitty + NeoVim + Helix + Tmux setup
+This config is in use for Fedora linux 39 + AweesomeWM + Kitty + NeoVim

+Also contains no longer in use configurations for Tmux, Helix and Hyprland

 ### Git
 install git and clone the repo into ~/.dotfiles directory